MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 }
 ```

-Now that the introduction is complete, let's jump on back to our scenario.
+Now that the introduction is complete let's jump back to our scenario.

-# Fan-out in a web scraping scenario
+# Web Scraping scenario

-So what does the code for my samples orchestrator looks like?
+Here's the code for my sample orchestrator.

 ```csharp
 [FunctionName("DownloadSamples_Orchestrator")]